 How to Pay for Home Health

 Whenever you’re faced with an unexpected surgery or health diagnosis, one of the first questions you may ask is, “How will I cover any medical expenses?”
 It’s a valid question.
 When it comes to home health care though, the good news is that you likely won’t need to use any personal funds to cover treatment as long as you have proper insurance coverage and meet certain eligibility requirements.
 For the majority of cases, your insurance will be able to cover the cost.
-Here are a couple options avaliable to you that can be used to be pay for home health:
+Here are a couple options available to you that can be used to be pay for home health:

 Each of our Nurse On Call agencies are Medicare certified, which means Medicare will cover 100% of the cost for in-home health care for you if you meet their eligibility requirements.
 We recommend learning more about home health coverage on the Medicare website, but our team is also more than willing to talk you through the requirements and help you determine if you qualify for full coverage.